 How Common Is Having Blood in Your Urine?

-If you have hematuria, you are not alone.
-Up to one in five people in the general population has hematuria.
+If you have haematuria, you are not alone.
+Up to one in five people in the general population has haematuria.
 Even so, noticing blood in your urine can be alarming because it's the most common symptom of bladder cancer.
-However, fewer than one in 10 people with hematuria actually have bladder cancer.
+However, fewer than one in 10 people with haematuria actually have bladder cancer.

-Let's take a look at some common underlying causes for red colored urine and hematuria.
+Let's take a look at some common underlying causes for red colored urine and haematuria.

 Common Factors Causing Red Coloration of Urine

 In some cases, the red coloring in your urine might not actually be blood.
 Red coloring in urine can come from: